 - orientation information to help first-year students get settled and off to a quick start,

 - formal requirements for the Ph.D.
-Degree in Chemistry, as well as an M.S. available to interested students,
+Degree in Chemistry, as well as an M.S. available to current students,

 - annual review procedures designed to promote steady, timely progress toward the degree, and

-- departmental policies affecting finances and other student concerns.
+- policies related to academic integrity, research conduct, finances, time off and other student concerns.